Learning Successor Features with Distributed Hebbian Temporal Memory: Abstract

 \section{Abstract}

-This paper presents a novel approach to address the challenge of online hidden representation learning for decision-making under uncertainty in non-stationary, partially observable environments.
-The proposed algorithm, Distributed Hebbian Temporal Memory (DHTM), is based on factor graph formalism and a multicomponent neuron model.
-DHTM aims to capture sequential data relationships and make cumulative predictions about future observations, forming Successor Representation (SR).
-Inspired by neurophysiological models of the neocortex, the algorithm utilizes distributed representations, sparse transition matrices, and local Hebbian-like learning rules to overcome the instability and slow learning process of traditional temporal memory algorithms like RNN and HMM.
-Experimental results demonstrate that DHTM outperforms classical LSTM and performs comparably to more advanced RNN-like algorithms, speeding up Temporal Difference learning for SR in changing environments.
-Additionally, we compare the SRs produced by DHTM to another biologically inspired HMM-like algorithm, CSCG.
-Our findings suggest that DHTM is a promising approach for addressing the challenges of online hidden representation learning in dynamic environments.
+This paper presents a novel approach to address the challenge of online sequence learning for decision making under uncertainty in non-stationary, partially observable environments.
+The proposed algorithm, Distributed Hebbian Temporal Memory (DHTM), is based on the factor graph formalism and a multi-component neuron model.
+DHTM aims to capture sequential data relationships and make cumulative predictions about future observations, forming Successor Features (SFs).
+Inspired by neurophysiological models of the neocortex, the algorithm uses distributed representations, sparse transition matrices, and local Hebbian-like learning rules to overcome the instability and slow learning of traditional temporal memory algorithms such as RNN and HMM.
+Experimental results show that DHTM outperforms LSTM, RWKV and a biologically inspired HMM-like algorithm, CSCG, on non-stationary data sets.
+Our results suggest that DHTM is a promising approach to address the challenges of online sequence learning and planning in dynamic environments.